Please note that all images on this site are copyrighted by the artist and may not be reproduced without permission. Stone Lithographs

 Great Horned Owl

-Great Horned Owl -Hand-pulled original stone lithographic print by Janet L. Wissmann. -- $145 - matted and prepared for framing. $110 unmatted.
+Hand-pulled original stone lithographic print by Janet L. Wissmann.

-THIS ONE IS A REAL KNOCKOUT!
-It's rich and velvety, beautifully framed by the mats and the white bevels where the mats are cut.
+This one is a real knockout!
+The print is rich and velvety, beautifully framed by the mats and the white edge of the mat bevels.
 Includes double rag matting of dark olive over black.
 Mounted with hinges on acid-free backing.
 Edition size: 12 s/n prints on Rives BFK gray rag.
 Finished matted size 16x16".
 This is a spectacular piece, especially when framed in a simple thin black frame (not included).
 You won't be disappointed!
 If you have any questions about this print, if you would like to see more photos please feel free to contact me.
+Matting materials are all conservation materials, front and back.
+Matted and mounted print, ready for your frame $145.
+Print alone $110.
+Shipping is included with this print!
+Click the bottom right picture to enlarge.

 Original Hand-pulled Stone Lithograph